TheZedxD/PythonArcade/README.md

 - On Linux a graphical environment is required.
 If you see `pygame.error: No available video device`, install SDL libraries or run with `SDL_VIDEODRIVER=dummy`.
 - Updating graphics drivers often fixes window creation or performance issues.
+- Gameplay and menu activity is logged to `arcade.log` in the save directory (`~/.local/share/PythonArcade` on Linux/macOS, `%APPDATA%\PythonArcade` on Windows).
+Check this file for error details if a game fails to load or crashes.

 ## Development & Testing